 COVID stopped even the monthly service and there was little urgency for worship to begin again once it could - and little or no comment from the community about this.
-The present Parish Offer is £1000

 The issue of closure was raised again in 2020, following the union of the two parishes of Stokesay and Halford and the creation of one PCC.
 Suggestions of alternative uses and Festival Church were considered but the PCC felt these did not provide a long-term solution.
-There is no parking, and better facilities are available within a mile in Craven Arms.
-The 2021 quinquennial revealed £80,000+ to be spent on roof, dampness and general areas needing attention.
-An electrical inspection had also led to the removal of fuses for heating.

 2 public meetings were held in November 2021 after a letter drop and publicity in a local paper.
 22 members of the public joined PCC members and Interim Minister to discuss the situation.
 No viable alternative use was discerned but people were invited to respond and can still do so.
 Some people expressed a desire to be kept informed and a few have offered to help the PCC fund raise.
 It was made clear at the meetings that this does not provide a long term option for the PCC.
 Feelings are mixed, and sadness in the community noted.
-In 2022 the formal first stage of closing the Church for public worship has been begun and the report from the Church Buildings Commission has been drawn up for the Bishop.
+In 2022 the formal first stage of closing the Church for public worship began and the report from the Church Buildings Commission has been drawn up for the Bishop.